sa7oru/Social-Event-Magnitudes/README.md

 # Social Event Magnitudes (In Progress)
-  Develop an alternative measure to understand activity levels on a social platform.
+  The goal is to develop an alternative measure to understand activity levels on a social platform.
+  The code uses social event magnitudes to perform supervised detection.

 ## Instructions

 ### 1. Prerequisites
+dfs

 ### 2. Testing